bramses/bramses-highly-opinionated-vault-2023/README.md

 - Large Language Models
 - Digital Gardening

+Workflows:

+New file (`ctrl-n`) automatically creates a Zettelkasten note to spec, you just need to replace the Lorem Ipsum.

+If you have content you want to extract from an existing note into a Zettel, you can highlight the text you want to convert, press `alt-shift-v`  to convert it into Zettelkasten spec, and then `ctrl-shift-n` to trigger the Note Refactor plugin to move it to it's own note.

+You can use `alt-shift-z` to search Zettelkasten notes by their human readable titles.

 ## Digital Gardening

 If Zettelkasten is the planting of the seed of a single idea, *Digital Gardening* is the maintnence of the whole.
 It is the work of groundskeeping the entire vault, and finding utility in the edges.